elixir-cldr/cldr_dates_times/README.md

 ## Format strings

   The [CLDR standard](http://unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table)
   defines a wide range of format symbols.
 Most - but not all - of these symbols are supported in `Cldr`.
 The supported  symbols are described below.
+Note the [known restrictions and limitations](#known-restrictions-and-limitations).

   | Element                | Symbol     | Example         | Cldr Format                        |
   | :--------------------  | :--------  | :-------------- | :--------------------------------- |